avirakesh/backlight-pi/docs/calibration.md

 ```

 This uses the control points and the LED information set up using
-`set-control` and `set-led` to calulate the points on the image that must
+`set-control` and `set-led` to calculate the points on the image that must
 be sampled.

 The python implementation doesn't actually use this data, only the Rust